-The programme should emphasize basic understanding of pathophysiologic mechanisms of clinical pathology changes at a molecular, cellular, organ and whole animal level in a veterinary medical context.
+The Programme should emphasize basic understanding of pathophysiologic mechanisms of clinical pathology changes at a molecular, cellular, organ and whole animal level in a veterinary medical context.

-The environment should provide the intellectual and physical facilities for the advancement of the science of veterinary clinical pathology through structured discussion, review of current literature, practice of veterinary clinical pathology, research, scientific communication (lectures, scientific courses) and scientific publication.
+The environment should provide the intellectual and physical facilities for the advancement of the science of Veterinary Clinical Pathology through structured discussion, review of current literature, practice of veterinary clinical pathology, research, scientific communication (lectures, scientific courses) and scientific publication.

-Mandatory Clinical Pathology Laboratory standards include adequate facilities, compliance with health and safety standards, written operational procedures and policies, current methodologies and technologies, a programme for quality management including quality control and proficiency testing, a laboratory information management system, documentation of personnel training and development, and an ECVCP diplomate who is responsible for all aspects of laboratory management.
+Mandatory Clinical Pathology Laboratory standards include adequate facilities, compliance with Health & Safety standards, written Operational Procedures and Policies, current methodologies and technologies, a Programme for quality management including quality control and proficiency testing, a laboratory information management system, documentation of personnel training and development, and an ECVCP Diplomate who is responsible for all aspects of Laboratory management.

-Each primary training laboratory involved in training programmes must be approved by the Laboratory Standards Committee.
-A 250 Euro administration fee (nonrefundable) must be paid prior to apply for laboratory standard approval.
-The laboratory standards application requires information about quality control used for testing in the core areas of clinical pathology and confirmation of the association of a diplomate (or a co-supervisor) with the laboratory.
+Each Primary Training Laboratory involved in Training Programmes must be approved by the Laboratory Standards Committee.
+A 250 Euro Administration Fee (non-refundable) must be paid prior to apply for Laboratory Standards Approval.

+The Laboratory Standards Application requires information about quality control used for testing in the core areas of clinical pathology and confirmation of the association of a Diplomate (or a co-supervisor) with the laboratory.